hodgerti/clink/README.md

 - Fill out a recipe closely imitating the example recipe below.
 - Focus on brevity.
 - Accepted file types are *.md, *.txt
-- Make a pull request
+- Make a pull request for your target branch to go into headchef

 ### Example Recipe ###
 ```